Emergency and Crisis Support

 Do not worry about having the answers.
 Just listening to what someone has to say and taking it seriously can be more helpful.

-See Samaritans' tips on how to start a difficult conversation.
+See Samaritans' tips on how to support someone you're worried about

-Rethink also has advice on how to support someone who is having suicidal thoughts.
+Read Rethink's advice on how to support someone who is having suicidal thoughts

 Making a safety plan